Smidds/Open-Ears-Pairing-Dashboard/README.md

 - [x] Establish the main tables
 - [x] Create indexes to improve searching speed
 - [x] Test with false data
-- [ ] Increase modular abilities by adding a value to the reference table to describe type of value expected

 ## The Dashboard (Web Application)
 So far the overall thought of the desire has been to keep it minimal and to imitate other well know interfaces to administrate users and information.
 Specifically, I'm taking inspiration from places such as CPanel and the things that pop up from a google search of admin panel